Israel formally declares war against Hamas as it battles to push militants off its soil | News Channel 3-12

 Throughout the bloody weekend, Hamas launched thousands of rockets from the Gaza Strip into Israel – making direct hits on multiple locations inside the country including Tel Aviv – while armed terror groups entered Israel and infiltrated military bases, towns and farms, shooting at civilians and taking hostages.

-Photos released by the Israeli foreign ministry showed dozens of dead bodies in the aftermath of a Hamas attack on a music festival near the Israel-Gaza border.
+Photos released by the Israeli foreign ministry showed dozens of bodies in the aftermath of a Hamas attack on a music festival near the Israel-Gaza border, which emergency responders said left at least 260 dead.

 As Israeli forces clashed on the ground with Hamas fighters, Israeli airstrikes blasted what it said were Hamas-associated locations.